crypto-com/cdc-ai-agent-client-ts/README.md

 ### Client Methods

-- `generateQuery(query)`: Generates a query that is send to the CDC AI Agent Service and returns a response.
+- `generateQuery(query)`: Generates a query that is send to the Crypto.com AI Agent Service and returns a response.

 ## Licensing